-Elder and Disablity Law Externship
+Elder and Disability Law Externship

 4 Credit Hours

 Students will observe hearings, examine guardianship files, review fee petitions, assist with drafting of reports and recommendations, and conduct research on issues pending before the magistrates.
 In the legal aid placements, students are introduced to the actual practice of law, representing low income individuals primarily in the areas of government entitlement programs and financial stability.

-• Guardianship Hearing Master (Tampa)
+• Guardianship Hearing Master (Sixth and Thirteenth Circuits)

 • 170 hours per semester;

 • 25 pages of work product;